A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Survey of RDF Stores

 \sys{4store}{harris4store}{2009} stores quads over a cluster of machines, where subject-based hash partitioning is used.
 Three types of indexes are used in 4Store namely R, M, and P indexes.
 The R index is a hash table that dictionary encodes and stores meta-data about individual RDF terms (called ``resources'').
 The M index is a hash table that maps graph names (called ``models'') to the corresponding triples in the named graph.
 The P Indexes consist of radix tries, with two for each predicate (similar to vertical partitioning): one for \textsc{sog} order and another for \textsc{osg} order.
 Joins are pushed, where possible, to individual machines.
 Join reordering uses cardinality estimations.
 SPARQL queries are supported.

-\sys{Blazegraph}{ThompsonPC14}{2009}, discussed previously as a local store, also features partitioning.
-In particular, key-range shards are supported that allow for partitioning B+tree indexes, potentially across multiple machines.
+\sys{Blazegraph}{ThompsonPC14}{2009}, discussed previously as a local store, also features partitioning in the form of key-range shards that allow for partitioning B+tree indexes, potentially across multiple machines.
 An alternative replication cluster is supported that indexes the full RDF graph or SPARQL dataset on each machine, allowing queries to be evaluated entirely on each machine without network communication.

 \sys{SHARD}{10.1145/1940747.1940751}{2009} is a distributed, Hadoop-based RDF store.
 It stores an RDF graph in flat files on HDFS such that each line presents all the triples associated with a given subject resource of the RDF triple, which can be seen as an adjacency list.
 The graph is hash partitioned, so that every partition contains a distinct set of triples.
 As the focus is on batch processing of joins, rather than evaluating queries in real-time, there is no specific indexing employed in SHARD.
 Query execution is performed through MapReduce iterations: first, it collects the results for the subqueries, which are joined and finally filtered according to bound variables and to remove redundant (duplicate) results.